 Yes, we use Sketch Up in most of our projects.
 The latest include:

-What’s your favorite SketchUp command?
+What’s your favourite SketchUp command?

 - Architecture and interior design firm, balbek bureau

 - Architects: Slava Balbek, Andrii Berezynskyi, Anastasiia Marchenko